 FanDuel is one of the best known and widely used money fantasy leagues on the internet today.
-Fanduel has been featured in the Wall Street Journal, The New York Times, CNBC, Tech Crunch, Sports Illustrated and Yahoo!
+FanDuel has been featured in the Wall Street Journal, The New York Times, CNBC, Tech Crunch, Sports Illustrated and Yahoo!
 Sports.
-FanDuel provides weekly and daily fantasy matchups for sports including the National Football league (NFL), national Basketball Association (NBA), Major League Baseball (MLB) and National Hockey Legaue (NHL).
+FanDuel provides weekly and daily fantasy match ups for sports including the National Football league (NFL), National Basketball Association (NBA), Major League Baseball (MLB) and National Hockey League (NHL).
 You can play in fantasy football match ups and win real money in the same day.
 Over $50,000,000 was paid out by FanDuel in 2012 and in 2013 FanDuel paid out over $150,000,000.
 By the end of 2014, the total payout is estimated at over $400,000,000.

-The benefit of the media coverage for FanDuel has resulted in a large number of players at all times.
-It’s widely considered that Fanduel has the largest number of games available online as well.
+The benefit of the media coverage for FanDuel has resulted in a large number player base year round.
+It’s widely considered that FanDuel has the largest number of games available online as well.
 There have been a number of public debates between FanDuel and DraftKings regarding player and game numbers, but it seems that FanDuel currently leads both categories.
 You can play in a public contest or private games with your friends.
 You can play on your computer or on your mobile phone.
 FanDuel recently launched their mobile app for the iphone.
 There are many options for depositing money including paypal and credit cards.
 Playing at FanDuel is legal in the US and Canada.
-Check out the Is it Legal? page for detailed legal information for your state.
-FanDuel offers a money-back guarantee if you don’t love your first $5 or $10 fantasy game, you can get your money back.
+Check out the Is it Legal? page for detailed legal information.
+FanDuel offers a money-back guarantee; if you don’t love your first $5 or $10 fantasy game, you can get your money back.

 My goal when writing this FanDuel review is to provide you with an unbiased look at FanDuel.com and their product offerings.
 I can honestly say, there isn’t much to complain about with FanDuel.
 If I wanted to get nit picky, I’d like to see a glossary to define all the different types of contests and prizes.
-There is a scrolling chat bar on the right of the site that I’d like to see placed in a chat room, but you have the ability to hide the chat.
-It would be interesting if there was a multi-week or season long fantasy football option.
+It would be interesting if there were more multi-week options.
 This may be in future plans.
-To wrap it up, FanDuel is the king of the jungle of the online fantasy football world at this point in time.
-We have no qualms recommended FanDuel as a top destination for fantasy games.
-There is also no other fantasy website on earth that offers a money back guarantee.
-If you lose and don’t like FanDuel, just contact support for a refund.
-It’s tough to beat the site offering and there is not risk, so try it out today and let us know what you think.
+To wrap it up, FanDuel fantasy football is the “king of the jungle” in the daily fantasy football world at this point in time.
+We have no qualms with those who recommend FanDuel as the top destination for fantasy football money games.
+FanDuel offers a 100% money back guaranteed for those on the fence.
+If you lose your first contest and don’t like FanDuel, just contact support for a refund.
+It’s tough to beat the site offering and there is not risk, so try it out today.

 The idea is simple.
 You sign up for an account at http://www.fanduel.com.
 During signup you can enter a promo code that gives you a deposit bonus of free money.
 Once signup is complete, you deposit money.
 Your deposit bonus is based on your total deposit amount, so the more you deposit, the higher the bonus.
 You select the type of contest you wish you to play in and draft your team.
 The majority of the fantasy contests last one day or one week.
 The FanDuel player in your contest with the most points at the end of the contest wins the prize money.
 FanDuel takes a 10% rake and the winner takes the rest of prize pool money.